humanprotocol/human-protocol/packages/sdk/typescript/subgraph/README.md

 Following networks are supported :

 - Polygon/matic
-- Goerli
+- Sepolia
-- Polygon Mumbai (testnet)
+- Polygon Amoy (testnet)

 # Add a new network